TomerGeva/CommDspy/README.md

 * pattern - array of non-negative integers representing the UNCODED symbols
 * constellation=ConstellationEnum.PAM4 - chosen constellation.
 According to the symbol number in the constellation the GRAY coding will be done

+### 1.5. coding_differential
+Function performs differential encoding.
+The function receives the symbols and returns the appropriate differential encoded symbols:
+* pattern - array of non-negative integers representing symbols
+* constellation=ConstellationEnum.PAM4 - chosen constellation.
+According to the number of symbols in the constellation the differential encoding will be done w.r.t. the modulo operation.

-### 1.5. mapping
+### 1.6. mapping
 Function used to map the symbols to their matching constellation levels .
 This is usually done as the last step prior to pulse shaping and transmission.
 Function is inputted with:
 * signal - Ihe signal to be mapped, should be UNCODED symbols array
 * constellation - The constellation we want to map to signal to
 * full_scale - Indicating if we want to use default levels such that the mean power of the signal will be 1 (0 [dB])
 * levels=None -  Optional, if not None uses the levels given instead of the default levels
 * pn_inv=False -  Indicating if we want to invert the signal after the mapping

-### 1.5. coding - OBSOLETE and will be removed soon, this function is decomposed into coding and mapping
-Function used to code the pattern.
-Function is inputted with:
-* pattern - Input pattern of UNCODED symbols which should be coded
-* constellation=ConstellationEnum.PAM4 - Wanted constellation
-* coding=CodingEnum.UNCODED - Wanted coding, either UNCODED or GRAY
-* pn_inv=False - Boolean stating if we want to invert the levels after coding
-* full_scale=False - Boolean stating if we want to set the levels such that the mean power will be 1 (0 [dB])

 ## 2. Rx sub-package information
 ### 2.1. slicer